 Total additional tax liability assumed by contractor $1,515

 Actually the tax is a little less due to the self-employment tax formula; but you get the idea.
-So technically, your $5,000 cash payment actually costs you $6,515.
+Technically, your $5,000 cash payment actually costs you $6,515.
 Where is the advantage here?
-So how do you take advantage of paying with cash?
+How do you take advantage of paying with cash?
 If your sub wants cash as his form of payment then you need two requirements from him.

 First he should provide a cash payment discount on his invoice to you (the bill you receive for his work).
 In this industry cash is worth about 5 to 7%.
 On that same $5,000 transaction, you should demand at least $250 to as much as $350 depending on how quickly you pay the bill.
 Almost every subcontractor will yield to this discount.